jordan-carson/data-engineering-nyc/README.md

 __Date__   - Thursday October 14th, 2021
 __Role__   - Data Engineer

-This assignment is broken up into two stages, with each stage containing its own workbook.
-Part1 will consist of Downloading data via the NYC OpenData API, while the second stage consists of exploratory data analysis.
-The link to the notebooks can be found below:
+This assignment is broken up into two stages - with each stage containing its own workbook.
+Part 1 will consist of downloading data via the NYC OpenData API, while the second stage consists of exploratory data analysis using the data gathered from Part 1.

+The links to the Notbook and Dashboard can be found below:

 - [Data Download](https://github.com/jordan-carson/data-engineering-nyc/blob/main/src/part1_data_download.ipynb)
 - [Exploratory Data Analysis](https://github.com/jordan-carson/data-engineering-nyc/blob/main/src/part2_eda.ipynb)